brendanjohnharris/Dewdrop.jl/README.md

 design is CPU-first with GPU-readiness enforced in CI (via `JLArrays` + `allowscalar(false)`); the test suite is Aqua- and JET-clean.

-See the [documentation](https://brendanjohnharris.github.io/Dewdrop.jl/dev) for the full guide set.
+See the [documentation](https://brendanjohnharris.github.io/Dewdrop.jl/dev) for a full guide.

 ## Benchmarks